kuhn-ruess/cmdbsyncer-docs/docs/enterprise/oidc_login.md

 **`token_exchange_failed`**
 - Redirect URI mismatch — must match exactly in the IdP.
-- Client secret wrong or not set in the env var.
+- Client secret wrong or missing in the Account's password field.
-- `OIDC_SCOPES` doesn't include `openid`.
+- Wrong Account named in `OIDC_ACCOUNT`, or the Account is disabled.

 **Groups are empty even though the user is in groups in Azure AD**
 Azure only emits groups in the ID token when configured — see the